Project Peach

 • brush your teeth with fluoride toothpaste at least twice a day – spit after brushing, do not rinse

-• clean in between your teeth every day using floss or interdental brushes
+• clean between your teeth every day using floss or interdental brushes

 • have regular dental check-ups so problems can be spotted early